Iswaran charged 6 months after CPIB arrest: How the case unfolded

 CPIB releases a statement saying that Iswaran is “assisting with investigations”.
 The matter is made public for the first time.

-PM Lee says in a separate statement that he had instructed Iswaran to take a leave of absence until the CPIB investigation is completed.
+PM Lee says in a separate statement that he had instructed Iswaran to take leave of absence until the CPIB investigation is completed.
 He announces that Senior Minister of State Chee Hong Tat will be Acting Minister for Transport.

 In a doorstop interview, Deputy Prime Minister Lawrence Wong says the Government will be “upfront and transparent” and “will not sweep anything under the carpet” even if it is potentially embarrassing or damaging for the People’s Action Party and the Government.
 He also said that other MPs from West Coast GRC will cover Iswaran’s duties.